007 Legends: Plot

 In the Swiss Alps, Bond and his lover Contessa Teresa "Tracy" di Vicenzo (likeness of Diana Rigg, voice of Nicola Walker), daughter of Italian Unione Corse boss Marc-Ange Draco, escape via skis after an attack by soldiers of Ernst Stavro Blofeld (Glenn Wrage), a terrorist mastermind residing in his mountaintop lair, Piz Gloria.
 Bond is injured by a helicopter gunship during the gunfire, and Tracy is in turn captured by Blofeld's men.
 Sometime later, Bond and Draco lead an aerial attack on Piz Gloria in order to rescue Tracy.
 They succeed.
-However, on their honeymoon, Bond and Tracy are attacked by Blofield and the latter is killed.
+However, on their honeymoon, Bond and Tracy are attacked by Blofeld and the latter is killed.

 Bond finds his CIA agent friend Felix Leiter (Demetri Goritsas) maimed in his house alongside his dead wife.
 The man responsible is Franz Sanchez (likeness of Robert Davi, voice of Rob David), a Mexican drug lord whom Bond and Leiter had unsuccessfully attempted to take down weeks earlier.
 On a quest for vengeance, Bond and DEA agent Pam Bouvier (Carey Lowell) infiltrate Sanchez's facility inside an old Otomi temple, intent on killing him.
 A car chase ensues, and Bond kills Sanchez with the lighter given to him by Felix when Bond found him on the floor.